 - Order the impoundment of your car’s registration certificate and registration plates.
 You should receive a notice by mail that orders you to turn in your certificate and plates to the administrator of the DMV within 10 days.

 - Order the suspension of your driver’s license.

 - Make this record of insurance violation a permanent record of yours, and put you on the list of compliance monitoring (see Rhode Island’s Insurance Verification Program)

 If, at one point, your driving privileges have been suspended for violating the insurance law, know that you are high on the list of Rhode Island‘s insurance verification program.
 To enforce the mandatory insurance law, the DMV selects, from among all of its registered vehicles, a random sample of cars and sends out requests to verify their registration owners’ insurance status.
-However, any Rhode Island motorists who have record of registration suspension due to insurance violation will be kept in a special pool.
+However, any Rhode Island motorists who have a record of registration suspension due to insurance violations will be kept in a special pool.

-Reinstating your Driving Privileges
+Reinstating your driving privileges

 The State of Rhode Island gives you the opportunity to have your license suspension period shortened and your registration revocation terminated provided that you are able to satisfy all court requirements.
 This includes submitting an active proof of insurance and an SR-22 filed by your insurer with the DMV, and receipts proving that you have settled the $30 administrative reinstatement fee.
 On top of that, there are the costly $151.50 license reinstatement fee and the $251.50 registration reinstatement fee.

 Your SR-22 maintenance only needs to be one year if you stay clean of any more traffic violations within that year.